-Select it in the Run/Debug Configurations Dialog and click on the toolbar.
+Select the temporary configuration in the Run/Debug Configurations Dialog and click on the toolbar.

-Select it in the run/debug configuration selector and then click Save '[configuration name]' configuration.
+Alternatively, select the temporary configuration in the run/debug configuration selector and then click Save <configuration name> Configuration.

 Temporary configurations are marked with semi-transparent icons and are managed the same way as the permanent configurations.

-By default, 5 temporary run/debug configurations are allowed per project, so when you create the sixth configuration the one created first is removed, and so on.
-To change this limit, use the corresponding field in the Templates page of the Run/Debug Configurations Dialog.
+By default, five temporary run/debug configurations are allowed per project, so when you create the sixth configuration, the one created first is removed, and so on.
+To change this limit, use the Temporary configurations limit field in the Templates page of the Run/Debug Configurations Dialog.